Dr. Dounia Mahlouly, Founder

 Hajar Zaki, our Intern Editor, is a postgraduate student at King's College London and will be graduating with an MA in 'Political Economy of the Middle East'.
 She is a University of St Andrews graduate with a background in Arabic and literary studies.
 Her dissertation focuses on not-for-profit women’s organisations and women’s rights in Egypt.
 As part of her Master programme, she has applied a political science perspective to study sectarianism in Bahrain and Syria.
 She is interested in the gulf region and the repercussions of the UAE’s peace deal with Israel on Palestine, the future of Lebanon in light of its economic and political crisis, and the effect of the coronavirus pandemic on the economy in the Middle East.

-Haid Haid, Contributor
+Dr. Haid Haid, Contributor

-Haid Haid is a Syrian columnist and a senior consulting research fellow with Chatham House Middle East and North Africa Programme.
-He is also a research fellow and a PhD candidate at the Department of War Studies, King’s College London where he focuses on Jihadist governance.
+Dr. Haid Haid is a Syrian columnist and a senior consulting research fellow with Chatham House Middle East and North Africa Programme.
+He is also a senior research fellow at the Department of War Studies, King’s College London where he focuses on Jihadist governance.
 Haid’s main research interests include security policies, governance, conflict resolution, and non-state actors.
 Previously, he was a programme manager on Syria and Iraq at the Heinrich Böll Stiftung-Middle East Office in Beirut.
 He also worked as a senior community services-protection assistant at UNHCR - Damascus.
 Haid holds a BA in Sociology, a post-graduate diploma in counselling, an MA in social development and another MA in conflict resolution at King's College, London.

 Emadeddin Badi, Contributor